-According to this article, Brits drink 95 million cups of coffee a day, with 65% of that being consumed at home.
-So what do you do with those leftover coffee grounds from all those cups of coffee?
+According to an article published by the Independent, Brits drink 95 million cups of coffee per day, with 65% doing so at home.
+So if you’re one of those who drinks coffee at home, what are you doing with your leftover coffee grounds?

 #1 Fertilize Your Garden

 We’re often asked, are coffee grounds good for the garden?
 The answer is yes.
 Coffee grounds are rich in nutrients, including nitrogen, calcium, potassium, iron, phosphorus, and magnesium, making them a pretty great option for fertilising and enriching your soil for plant growth (especially tomato plants).

 If there are heavy metals in your soil, the coffee grounds can help absorb them as well, which will help your plants flourish.
 All you need to do is sprinkle the leftover coffee grounds around your plants and they will act as a fertiliser.

 Linked with the first point, composting is a great way to treat soil and replenish its nutrients.
 All you need to do is simply add the leftover coffee grounds to your compost bin, and then wait for everything to decompose.
 Once that happens, you can use the compost to further enrich and fertilise your garden.

 We all know how good a fresh cup of coffee smells.
 And while leftover coffee grounds might not smell the same, they can help eliminate odours.
 That’s because they contain nitrogen, which gets rid of foul-smelling sulphur from the air when combined with carbon.